TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/hpc_tools/pytorch_distributed/fsdp/README.md

 This script will:
 - Initialize a neural network model.
 - Load a dataset.
-- Train the model on a single GPU.
+- Train the model on the GPU cards made available.
-- Evaluate the model performance.
+- Save the model.

 ## File Structure

 - `train_bert_squad.py`: Script to train a BERT model on the SQuAD dataset using a single GPU.
-- `train_bert_squad.sh`: Script to submit the job of train a BERT model on the SQuAD dataset using a single GPU.
+- `train_bert_squad_fsdp.sh`: Script to submit the job of train a BERT model on the SQuAD dataset using multiple GPU cards.
 - `setup_env.py`: Sets up the environment by installing necessary dependencies and configurations.
 - `requirements.txt`: Lists the required Python packages.